At What Age Does Your Child Stop Needing a Babysitter?

 Before you consider leaving your child home unattended, you should make sure they:

-- Can follow rules.
+- Can and do follow rules.

 - Can make good decisions.